u-boot/u-boot/doc/develop/py_testing.rst

 simulator from `u-boot-test-reset` instead, while arranging for this console process to always communicate with the current simulator instance.

-#### `u-boot-test-flash`
+u-boot-test-flash
+'''''''''''''''''

 Prior to running the test suite against a board, some arrangement must be made so that the board executes the particular U-Boot binary to be tested.
-Often, this involves writing the U-Boot binary to the board's flash ROM.
+Often this involves writing the U-Boot binary to the board's flash ROM.
 The test suite calls this hook script for that purpose.